animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <td class="icon"><div class="title">
 Note
 </div></td>
-<td class="content">{data-store-name} is strict about imported snapshot
+<td class="content">GemFire is strict about imported snapshot
 files actually existing before they are referenced.
-For exports, {data-store-name} creates the snapshot file.
+For exports, GemFire creates the snapshot file.
 If the snapshot file for export already exists, the data is overwritten.</td>
 </tr>
 </tbody>